nguyenphuminh/JeChain/CONTRACT.md

 });
 ```

-Note that all args should be numbers and they will be converted to hex strings in execution.
+Note that all args should be strings that either represent a hex string or a decimal number, and they will be converted to hex strings in execution.

 ## Example